quang-anh-ute/Dart/REAME.md

         // Initialize the variable and the type remains `dynamic` name = 'bob';
         name = 5; // Allowed, as `name` has type `dynamic`.
+#### Final and const

+When Dart uses const, it refers to special values that it creates when compiling.
+Dart uses limited expressions to create these immutable values.
+These expressions cannot have side effects.
+Under these conditions, the compiler can then predict the precise value of a constant variable or expression, not just its static type.

+        final String name;
+        // Cannot read name here, not initialized. if (useNickname) {
+          name = "Bob";
+        } else {
+          name = "Robert";
+        }
+        print(name); // Properly initialized here.

+In Dart, constant variables must contain constant values.
+Non-constant variables can contain constant values that you can also mark as const.

+    var foo = const [];
+      // foo is not constant, but the value it points to is.
+      // You can reassign foo to a different list value,
+      // but its current list value cannot be altered.

+    const baz = []; // Equivalent to `const []`